mc0239/kumuluzee-go-config/README.md

 ### Watches

-Since configuration properties in Consul can be updated during microservice runtime, they have to be dynamically updated inside the running microservices.
+Since configuration properties in Consul or etcd can be updated during microservice runtime, they have to be dynamically updated inside the running microservices.
 This behaviour can be enabled with watches.

 If watch is enabled on a field, its value will be dynamically updated on any change in configuration source, as long as new value is of a proper type.
 For example, if value in configuration store is set to `'string'` type and is changed to a non-string value, field value will not be updated.